john-cd/rust_howto/README.md

 docker compose up --build -d
 ```

+## Deployment to GitHub Pages

+The continuous integration worflow is found under `.github`.

-Test the docker compose setup used during CI:
+Test the docker compose setup used during CI using:

 ```bash
 cd ./.devcontainer
 docker compose -f compose.yaml -f compose-ci.yaml build docker compose -f compose.yaml -f compose-ci.yaml run book # or simply docker compose -f compose.yaml -f compose-ci.yaml up
 ```

-## Deployment to GitHub Pages

-The continuous integration worflow is found under `.github`.

 The `ci` target in the `Dockerfile` is meant to be used by the GitHub Action continuous workflow.